Turgon37/ansible-docker/README.md

 ### OS Family

-This role is available for Debian 8/9 and CentOS
+This role is available for

+  * Debian/Raspbian 8/9
+  * CentOS

 ### Dependencies